CyberChris22/SOC-Analyst-Labs/labs/lab3/README.md

 \## Objective

-Simulate and detect brute-force authentication attacks on a Linux system using Wazuh.
-Validate log ingestion, rule triggering, and alert visualization in the Wazuh Dashboard.
+Simulate and detect SSH brute-force authentication attacks on a Linux host using Wazuh.
+Validate that logs are ingested, rules trigger correctly, and alerts appear in the Wazuh Dashboard.